BradHutchings/Mmojo-Server/deploy/mac-OS/02-Prepare-mmojo-Account.md

 - Settings > Users and Groups.
 - Delete the `mmojo` or `Mmojo Server` account.

 ---
+### Install Latest Xcode
+- Use the App Store to install the latest Xcode.
+- This will ensure that you have the latest compilers and headers.

+---
 ### Uninstall Global Homebrew Installation
 If you have a global homebrew installation, you need to uninstall it and rethink your life choices.
 That was mean, but seriously, who does that?